bhavikap271/Distributed-HashTable/README.md

 •	Each node maintains a successor and predecessor pointer for nodes in the ring.

-•	Content Provider is NoSQL storage that:
+•	Content Provider is NoSQL storage:

          o The first column should be named as “key”.
 This column is used to store all keys. o The first column should be named as “value”.
 This column is used to store all values.